Let the wisdom of crowds work for you

 Customers do not rely on the information from the seller only according to Feefo 2019 Consumer report, 96% of consumers read reviews of some form, and 80% find online reviews helpful.

 In an eCommerce situation a potential customer does not have the ability to check the quality of a product as they would in a bricks and mortar shop.
 Thus, potential customers are more likely to rely on the opinions of others to make a decision.
-We must remember that in a physical shop, customers may still go online to check the reviews so social proof can be important for successful offline trade also.
+We must remember that in a physical shop, customers may still go online to check the reviews so social proofing can be important for successful offline trade also.

 Social proof messaging can be particularly powerful when the company manages to showcase the experience with the product by consumers from different segments.
 We aspire to create a link between the product and the customers for whom it was created.
 Is this hotel popular with solo travellers or families?
 Is this skin product for teenagers or mature customers?
 Are we responding to the aspirations of sustainability conscious consumers?

-For this reason it is important that the types of social proof you utilise are relevant to the pages you display these on, which you can, and should, always AB test to make sure you get this right and maximise its effectiveness.
+For this reason it is important that the types of social proofing you utilise are relevant to the pages you display these on, which you can, and should, always AB test to make sure you get this right and maximise its effectiveness.

 It's also very important that the data shown is accurate and 'honest' to ensure the bond of trust you are building with your customers is built on solid foundations.